banksalad/styleguide/web/README.md

 import { getUser } from '../../api';

 import PropTypes from 'prop-types';
-import classnames from 'classnames';
+import classNames from 'classnames';
 import { truncate, formatNumber } from '../../utils';

 // after
-import classnames from 'classnames';
+import classNames from 'classnames';
 import PropTypes from 'prop-types';
 import React from 'react';